thomasgtaylor/how.wtf/content/post/2023-02-23-play-sounds-or-music-from-linux-terminal.md

 ---
-title: Play sounds or music from Linux terminal
-date: 2023-02-23T23:15:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-02-23 23:15:00-04:00
 description: How to play sounds, music, or audio from the Linux terminal
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Play sounds or music from Linux terminal
 ---

 Playing music or sounds from the command line is simple with Sound eXchange (`SoX`).
 It supports many audio file types: **mp3**, **wav**, **ogg**, etc.